Cadmium (Cd): A heavy metal that accumulates in the environment.

 Coal Conversion: Changing coal into synthetic gas or liquid fuels.

-Coal Gasification: Conversion of coal to a gaseous product by one of several available technologies.
+Coal Gasification: Conversion of coal to a gaseous product by one of the several available technologies.

 Coal Mine Methane: Methane continues to emit from the coal mine after closure, and recently the concept of collecting the gas from abandoned mines to provide an energy source which would otherwise be waste has been developed.